jecki/DHParser/documentation_src/manuals/01_ebnf.rst

-This function takes the following text as well as the stack of previous value of the symbol that is being retrieved as an argument and it must return either a strech of matched text of ``None`` to indicate a non-match.
+This function takes the following text as well as the stack of previous value of the symbol that is being retrieved as an argument and it must return either a stretch of matched text of ``None`` to indicate a non-match.
 The function ``matching_bracket()`` is already defined in :py:mod:`DHParser.parse`.
 Slightly simplified to cover only the case of curly braces, it looks like this::